dkeza/blog/content/posts/angularjs-minify-cache-busting.md

 [09:16:04] Finished 'default' after 5.05 s
 {{< /highlight >}}

-Tak a look into generated source in public folder.
+Take a look into generated source in public folder.
 You will see in index.html, that we have only one js and css file, with time stamp added as query parameter

 {{< highlight html >}}
 <!DOCTYPE html>